 Avoid Applying Too Much Fertilizer

-Remember that while plants need fertilizer, there is a thing such as too much fertilizer!
+Remember that while plants need fertilizer, there is a thing called too much fertilizer!
 With that in mind, be careful not to over-fertilize your coneflower plants.

 It’s best to start with a low fertilization dose and apply more if necessary.